eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Experience with unit tests and Test Driven Development;
 	- An understanding of Continuous Integration systems.
 	- Software design and implementation;
-	- Collaboration in the team’s agile planning processes;
+	- Collaboration in the team's agile planning processes;
 	- Code reviews and support for other development on going within the team;
 	- Collaboration with engineers from a range of disciplines to deliver production ready systems.
 + skill set:
-	- Principal Security Architect will develop a strategic direction for the security-related architecture of Lattice products, working closely with FPGA system and architecture experts to advance the company’s presence within security-sensitive systems
+	- Principal Security Architect will develop a strategic direction for the security-related architecture of Lattice products, working closely with FPGA system and architecture experts to advance the company's presence within security-sensitive systems
 	- Reduce risks, threats, and vulnerabilities in systems built with Lattice products
-	- Drive Lattice’s roadmap for data and design security within our programmable logic product line
+	- Drive Lattice's roadmap for data and design security within our programmable logic product line
 	- Meet with customers and ecosystem partners to ensure requirements are understood, implementations are sound, and the broader ecosystem is moving to meet the future challenges
 	- Coordinate across functional business units to ensure robust, secure posture from design to implementation
 	- Represent Lattice at industry forums related to data and design security